Year over year, the value of El Salvador’s exports accelerated by 36.7% compared to $4.14 billion during 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-El Salvador has highly positive net exports in the international trade of apparel and sugar, partially due to the country’s low-cost labor force.
-In turn, these cashflows indicate El Salvador’s strong competitive advantages under the clothing and sugar product categories.
+El Salvador has highly positive net exports in the international trade of apparel well ahead of sugar and coffee, partially due to the country’s low-cost labor force.
+In turn, these cashflows indicate El Salvador’s strong competitive advantages under the clothing, sugar and coffee product categories.

 Products Causing El Salvador’s Worst Trade Surpluses